 It can be easy to forget that if they are just Gantt chart lines for you in your resource planning software.
 Read up on emotional honesty, and you’ll see many ways you can benefit from practicing it.
 If you manage to create an environment that’s emotionally honest for your team, they will blossom.
 Working on your emotional honesty is an investment worth making both personally and professionally.

-Read some more tips from the professionals with some of the top project management blogs.
+Read on: Check out some more tips from the professionals with some of the top project management blogs.

 That way you’ll get them to think what you want them to think with them thinking that it was their idea.
 It means that rather than asking “How long will the task take you?”
 You should ask “Will the task take you two weeks?”
 Instead of asking “Which option do you like the best?”
 Say “Shall we go with the second option?”
 Yes, it can sound kind of manipulative.
 Especially after all this emotional honesty talk.